When to visit the vet?

 Prevention

-Adequate nutrition for the pregnant dog, rich in essential nutrients and vitamins such as folic acid, can help reduce the risk of malformations.
+Proper nutrition for the pregnant dog, rich in essential nutrients and vitamins like folic acid, can help reduce the risk of malformations.
 Avoiding harmful substances and unnecessary medications during pregnancy is also important.

 Regular veterinary check-ups during pregnancy can help identify potential risks early and take appropriate measures to ensure the health of the mother and puppies.